cklee75/pdi-sdk-plugins/README.md

 B. PDI UI project
 ---
 1. Add New Java project for PDI UI, point the path to PDI UI project (i.e. `<pdi_root>\ui`).
 2. Add Ivy managed dependencies library in new project wizard.
-Click Next (NOT Finish) -> Add Library -> Ivy Dependency (May take a while for a new build)
+Click Next (NOT Finish) -> Add Library -> IvyDE Managed Dependency (May take a while for a new build).
+You should only see JRE System Library and Ivy as library folders.
 4. Right click project -> Build Path -> Link Source -> add location `<pdi_root>\assembly\package-res` with folder name package-res.
-5. Add SWT of your platform to ivy.setting, e.g.
-`<dependency org="org.eclipse.swt"       name="swt-win32"    rev="3.3.0.3346" transitive="false" />`
 4. Run the UI (i.e. Spoon) and ensure there is no error.
 3. Do the same if want to put other PDI modules (e.g. Core, Engine) in debugging mode.